 Native forests

-- The area of native forest that was available and suitable for commercial wood production in 2015–16 was 28.1 million hectares.
+- The area of native forest that was available and suitable for commercial wood production in 2020-21 was 27.4 million hectares.
+Of this area:

 - Australia's native forest timber and wood-based products are mostly sourced from multiple-use public forests in New South Wales, Queensland, Tasmania, Victoria and Western Australia.